 — Elon Musk (@elonmusk) February 7, 2017

 This upcoming electric truck will most likely fall in line with the luxury status Tesla provides, but that doesn’t mean it won’t be able to be utilized like a standard work truck.
-The Tesla truck comes with features set to excel anything currently on the market starting with a 300,000 lbs towing capacity.
+The new electric truck comes with features set to excel anything currently on the market.
+The Tesla truck towing capacity is set at a ludicrous 300,000 lbs.

 300,000 lb towing capacity